 There’s nothing quite as spectacular as a geyser that shoots high into the air or a hot spring that offers brilliant colors.
-The world’s best geysers and hot springs are sprinkled the world over, offering visitors a glimpse of this type of beauty on every continent – yes, including Antarctica!
+The world’s best geysers and hot springs are sprinkled worldwide, offering visitors a glimpse of this beauty on every continent – yes, including Antarctica!
 How many of these locations have you visited so far?

 Geysers are some of the most incredible natural wonders in the world.
 They have been known to shoot water high into the air, giving a spectacular display for those who visit.
 Geysers can be found all over the world, with Antarctica being one of their favorite places to show up as well.